The Squeezed Middle's Tax Playbook: A $100k-$500k Earner's Guide to the Big Beautiful Bill

 Show Notes

-We covered the phase-down in episode 73 — 60% in 2025, 40% in 2026, 20% in 2027.
-For the squeezed middle, here's the play: if you're buying a rental this year, you can front-load your depreciation on qualified improvements.
-A $300,000 duplex with $80,000 in value-add work — new roof, HVAC, kitchen upgrades — gets you $48,000 in bonus depreciation in year one.
+The Big Beautiful Bill restored 100% bonus depreciation for qualified property placed in service after January 2025.
+For the squeezed middle, here's the play: buy a rental this year and front-load your depreciation on qualified improvements.
+A $300,000 duplex with $80,000 in value-add work — new roof, HVAC, kitchen upgrades — gets you $80,000 in bonus depreciation in year one.
 That wipes out a chunk of your NOI for tax purposes.
-Your cash flow stays in your pocket; the IRS sees a paper loss.
+Your cash flow stays in your pocket while the IRS sees a paper loss.

-Cost segregation is the key.
+Cost segregation is the tool.
 A standard appraisal lumps everything into the 27.5-year bucket.
-A cost-seg study breaks out the carpet, appliances, and fixtures into 5- or 15-year property — and those qualify for bonus depreciation.
-A $250,000 acquisition might have $40,000 in 5-year property.
-That's $24,000 in bonus depreciation this year.
-The catch: you've got to place the property in service before year-end.
-Deals closing in Q4 still qualify.
-The clock is ticking.
+A cost-seg study reclassifies carpet, appliances, and fixtures into 5- or 15-year property — and those qualify for 100% bonus depreciation.
+A $250,000 acquisition might have $40,000 in short-life property.
+That's $40,000 in bonus depreciation this year.
+The property has to be placed in service before year-end.

 Section 199A — the 20% pass-through deduction — gets extended.
 Rental income from a properly structured LLC or partnership still qualifies.
-If your rental NOI is $30,000 and you're in the 32% bracket, that 20% deduction saves you about $1,920.
-It's not the main event, but it stacks.
+If your rental NOI is $30,000 and you're in the 32% bracket, that 20% deduction saves about $1,920.
+Not the main event, but it stacks.
 Combined with depreciation and the SALT fix, your effective tax rate on rental income drops.
-The IRS has been tightening the rules on when rentals qualify for 199A — triple-net leases and certain management structures can disqualify you.
-If you're not sure, get a tax pro to run the numbers.
-But the extension means you've got more runway to structure correctly.
+The IRS has been tightening rules on when rentals qualify — triple-net leases and certain management structures can disqualify you.
+If you're not sure, get a tax pro involved.

-Here's your action plan.
 One: if you're in a high-tax state, recalculate your estimated taxes.
 The SALT increase might mean you're over-withholding.
-Two: if you're closing on a rental in 2025, make sure your cost segregation and bonus depreciation are dialed in.
-Sixty percent won't be around forever.
-Three: if you're planning a 1031 exchange, you've got clarity from episode 73 — no cap.
+Two: if you're closing on a rental in 2025, get your cost segregation and 100% bonus depreciation dialed in.
+Three: if you're planning a 1031 exchange, the rules are unchanged — no cap on deferral.
 Lock in your identification and closing dates.
-The law didn't change the rules; it just confirmed they're staying put.

 Was this helpful?